JayTWWM/Face-Detection/README.md

 # Face-Detection
-Machine Learning Model that etects faces in images, videos and photos using openCV2
+Machine Learning Model that detects faces in images, videos and photos using openCV2